MarMigMon/doof/README.md

 **Misc**
 * [x] Transition animations between fragments
 * [x] Empty state images for notifications and profile tabs
+* [x] Fragments and tabs are persisted across configuration changes

 The following **stretch goals** are implemented: